Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/solving-geometry-with-code.md

 deeply ingrained into its implementation (direct references to edges, no way to tell the component about updates or propagate changes, etc.).

-I'd engineered myself into a corner.
+I'd engineered myself into a corner 😞
 {{% /notice %}}

 ## Searching for Prior Art